 If we are truly aligning development with business requirements, we should get higher levels of performance.
-It should give us a competitive advantage in terms of the skills and motivation of our people and place a higher purpose and value on taking part in and applying this development.
-For more information on how to get the most out of your people, take a look at our white paper on developing a talent management strategy.
+It should give us a competitive advantage in terms of the skills and motivation of our people.
+Furthermore, it should place a higher purpose and value on taking part in and applying this development.
+For more information on people development, take a look at our white paper on developing a talent management strategy.